 Program overview

 The Electrical Engineering Technology program spans a total of three academic years, which includes a co-op component.
-The program structure is designed to provide students with a blend of theoretical knowledge and practical skills through various learning formats.
+The program structure is designed to provide students with a blend of theoretical knowledge and practical experience.
 Key features of the program include:

-• Hands-on Experience: Students will participate in applied research projects and gain practical experience in a decommissioned substation.
+• Hands-on Learning: Students will participate in applied research projects and gain practical experience through partnerships with industry.

 Featured Experiences

-• Applied Research Projects: Engage in projects that allow students to work closely with industry partners.
+• Applied Research Projects: Students engage in practical projects that allow them to apply their learning in real-world scenarios.

-• Accredited Co-op Program: The program is accredited by CEWIL Canada, ensuring high standards in co-op education.
+• Accreditation: The co-op program is accredited by CEWIL Canada, ensuring high standards of experiential learning.

 Career Options